torcriss/CocoReddit/replit.md

-# Reddit Clone Application
+# Coco Social Platform

 ## Overview

-This is a full-stack Reddit clone built with React, Express.js, and TypeScript.
-The application features a modern social media interface with posts, comments, voting, and subreddit communities.
+This is a full-stack social platform called "Coco" built with React, Express.js, and TypeScript.
+The application features a modern social media interface with posts, comments, voting, and community features.
 It uses shadcn/ui components for a polished user interface and implements real-time interactions through React Query.

 ## System Architecture